nuneskris/nuneskris.github.io/_publications/CurateDataCleansing.md

 	END AS ADDRESSTYPE_TRANSFORMED
 ```

-#### Column Filtering
-Remove unwanted columns from the dataset.
-Very often many columns are which are either empty or have only a few values.
-Work with the business to completely drop them.

 #### Handling Missing Values
  Use Nullable Types When Appropriate: If a field can have null values, ensure that the data type allows nulls (e.g., using Nullable<Integer> instead of just Integer).